-- S/he prescribes and fine-tunes the right spiritual practice to support each next step you take in your spiritual unfoldment.
-This s/he does through training s/he has received in that art from their own teachers, and the expertise gained from having traveled the path ahead of you, and s/he supports your practices on the “inner planes” in a way that you just cannot do for yourself.
+- A spiritual teacher is a coach in spiritual practice, and s/he is a physician of the soul.
+S/he prescribes and fine-tunes the right spiritual practice to support each next step you take in your spiritual unfoldment.
+This s/he does through training s/he has received in that art from their own teachers, and the expertise gained from having traveled the path ahead of you.
+S/he supports your practices on the “inner planes” in a way that you just cannot do for yourself.
 S/he helps you navigate between the edges of what you want (which mostly supports your existing compensatory structure) and what s/he knows you need to make the journey.

 - Through the direct effect of the teacher’s elevated consciousness on your being, s/he catalyzes your spiritual alchemy.
-This is real and it’s very powerful, and it’s beyond mind and language.
-A capable teacher can do this without saying a word or in any way obviously manipulating set-and-setting, and this is rarely seen nowadays because there are so many basically-untrained/self-appointed teachers (and psychological techniques presented as spiritual teaching).
+This is very real and it’s very powerful, and it’s beyond mind and language.
+A capable teacher can do this without saying a word or in any way obviously manipulating set-and-setting, and this is rarely seen nowadays because there are so many basically-untrained/self-appointed teachers using psychological techniques presented as spiritual teaching.

 The teacher is there as an exemplar, certainly, of how the Formless/Boundless can embody in a human being — and just to see what is possible is itself a teaching.
 But moreso, the teacher is a “relay station” of that which you cannot reach on your own.